patternfly-java/patternfly-java/README.md

 # PatternFly Assets

-PatternFly Kotlin does *not* come with stylesheets, fonts, or other static PatternFly assets.
+PatternFly Java does *not* come with stylesheets, fonts, or other static PatternFly assets.
 We don't want to dictate how to embed these assets.
 One way is to download or get PatternFly using a CDN provider like [jsDelivr](https://www.jsdelivr.com/package/npm/@patternfly/patternfly) and include the stylesheets in your HTML page.
 See the [getting started](https://www.patternfly.org/get-started/develop#htmlcss) section on the PatternFly website for more details.

 # PatternFly Support